uzh-rpg/rpg_open_remode/README.md

 The REMODE implementation in this repository is research code, any fitness for a particular purpose is disclaimed.

+The code has been tested in Ubuntu 12.04, 14.04, 15.04, ROS Groovy, ROS Indigo and ROS Jade.

 #### Licence

 The source code is released under a GPLv3 licence.